WorkOfStan/seablast/README.md

 ## Configuration

 - the default environment parameters are set in the [conf/default.conf.php](conf/default.conf.php)
+- if Seablast/Auth extension is present, use its configuration
 - everything can be overriden in the web app's `conf/app.conf.php` or even in its local deployment `conf/app.conf.local.php`
 - set the default phinx environment in the phinx configuration: `['environments']['default_environment']`